MicrosoftDocs/OData-docs/Odata-docs/webapi/model-builder-revisions-capabilities.md

 1. Enum Members
 1. Properties

-There are three kinds of revisions that can be made to any of the model elements above:
+There are three kinds of revisions that can be added to any of the model elements above:

 ```csharp
 enum RevisionKind